Resolution of the piecewise smooth visible-invisible two-fold singularity in $\mathbb{R}^3$ using regularization and blowup: Introduction

-An orbit of a PWS system can be made up of a concatenation of arcs from $\Sigma$ and $\Sigma_{\pm}$.
+An orbit of a PWS system can be made up of a concatenation (respecting the direction of time) of orbit segments of $X_{sl}, X^\pm$ on $\Sigma$ and $\Sigma_{\pm}$, respectively.
 The boundaries of $\Sigma_{sl}$ and $\Sigma_{cr}$ where $X^+ f = X_2^+=0$ or $X^-f = X_2^-=0$ are {\it singularities}, sometimes called \textit{tangencies}.
-We define two different types of generic tangencies: the {\it fold} singularity and the {\it two-fold} singularity. \begin{definition} A point $q\in \Sigma$ is a {\it fold} singularity if
+We define two different generic tangencies: the {\it fold} singularity and the {\it two-fold} singularity. \begin{definition} A point $q\in \Sigma$ is a {\it fold} singularity if

 or